dnielsen/spoutlet/README.md

 * Restart Apache

     $ sudo service apache2 restart

-* Open up your `/etc/hosts` file for editing:

-    $ sudo vim /etc/hosts

-* Add the following entry to that file and save

-    `127.0.0.1       campsite.local <community1>.campsite.local <community2>.campsite.local`

 * Set up ACL to handle permissions for the cache and logs directories